Blueprint's Team

 Siobhan received a bachelor’s degree in nutritional biochemistry from Memorial University of Newfoundland and a Master of International Public Health degree from the University of New South Wales.

-Victoria is a cell and molecular biologist by training and has more than six years experience as an R&D scientist, focusing on using biotechnology to improve human health and animal wellbeing.
+Victoria is a cell and molecular biologist by training and has more than six years of experience as an R&D scientist, focusing on using biotechnology to improve human health and animal wellbeing.
 Previously, she worked to develop in vitro human-on-a-chip models to support precision medicine and reduce animal testing, specifically focused on metabolic disease.
 Most recently, she has led Upstream Development work at Biomilq, a startup aiming to produce components of human breast milk outside the body to improve infant nutrition options and lower the environmental burden of infant formula.
 Her experience with emerging technologies has led her to prioritize biosecurity and work to respond to the threat of novel pandemics.

 Victoria has a bachelor’s degree in biochemistry and a master’s degree in chemistry from the University of Central Florida.